 However, in the wrong hands, the potential threats could easily counterbalance the huge benefits.
 Vulnerability to malicious cyber-attacks or technical failure will increase, as will the potential for larger-scale disruptions and extraordinary financial losses as societies and economies become increasingly interconnected.

-Companies will also face new liability scenarios as responsibility for decision-making shifts from human to machine and manufacturer.
+With the growth of 3D Vision, companies will also face new liability scenarios as responsibility for decision-making shifts from human to machine and manufacturer.

 In the new report “The Rise of Artificial Intelligence: Future Outlook and Emerging Risks”, insurer Allianz Global Corporate & Specialty (AGCS) identifies both the benefits and emerging risk concerns around the growing implementation of AI in society and industry, including in the insurance sector.